 Black MSM (BMSM) are the most studied MSM from a racial/ethnic minority (N= 14) but studies focusing on them still represent only 13% of our sample.
 Among these studies, 2 studies are composed of young BMSM(Maiorana et al., 2020; Reed and Miller, 2016) and 1 study focuses on Black MSM engaged in sex work(Cristian J. Chandler et al., 2020c).
 7 studies focus on Latino MSM (LMSM) and 1 of these studies focus on Latino MSMW(Muñoz-Laboy et al., 2018).
 Furthermore, 1 study focus on both BMSM and LMSM(Cassels et al., 2020).

 Concerning the serologic status of MSM in syndemic literature, 13 studies are entirely comprised of a sample of MSM living with HIV.
-Apart from the aforementioned studies on older MSM living with HIV, 2 studies focus on young MSM living with HIV(Bruce et al., 2011; Lyons et al., 2013) .
-Notably, we identified no studies conducted on racial minority MSM living with HIV.
+Apart from the studies mentioned above on older MSM living with HIV, 2 studies focus on young MSM living with HIV(Bruce et al., 2011; Lyons et al., 2013) .
+Notably, we didn’t identify any studies focussing on racial minority MSM living with HIV.

 Finally, the least represented subpopulation of MSM in this review are MSMW (N = 2), MSM engaged in sex work (N = 2) and transgender MSM (N = 1).
 Strikingly, transgender MSM, in addition to being the focus of only one study (Reisner et al., 2016) are, by design, excluded from every other study whereas other MSM subpopulation are at least partially represented in most of the samples.